 Central Park

-After breakfast, we took a rainy stroll across Central Park.
+After breakfast, we took a stroll across Central Park.
 Central Park is one of the most famous and visited urban parks in the United States.

-This oasis in the center of Manhattan stretches from 59th Street to 110th Street.
+This park in the center of Manhattan stretches from 59th Street to 110th Street.
 It was originally created in 1857 over 778 acres of land.
 In 1873, it was expanded to 843 acres.
-In 1962, it was designated a National Historic Landmark.

 Depending on the season, you can also row boats in the lake, ice skate, have a picnic, or just enjoy a leisurely walk/jog/run.